 Medical News Today only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Dry skin around the mouth can result from many issues, including perioral dermatitis, dehydration, allergies, and irritation from the use of certain products.
-Home remedies can help.
+Dry skin around the mouth can result from many conditions, including perioral dermatitis, dehydration, allergies, and more.
+It can cause redness, flaking, itching, and other symptoms.
+Various home remedies may help.

 Moisturizing with lotions or oils can often help relieve dry skin around the mouth.
 It is also a good idea to avoid potential irritants, such as steroid creams or inhalers and fluoride toothpaste.